This information gives suggestions on ways you can cope with the loss of a loved one. We hope it’s helpful to you and your family.Back to top

 Grief is a normal response to loss.
 There are psychological, emotional, and physical effects of grief.

-Grief may also come with physical effects, including changes in your appetite, weight, or sleeping habits.
+Grief may also come with physical side effects, including changes in your appetite, weight, or sleeping habits.
 You may get headaches or stomachaches.
-You may also find it difficult to think about going back to your daily routine or returning to work.
+You may also find it hard to think about going back to your daily routine or returning to work.
 Some days you may have more energy than others.
 Remember, there is no right or wrong way to grieve.
 Each person grieves in their own way.

 Your grief may feel most painful in the first few months after your loss, but it will change as the months go by.
 Some people may tell you that it takes a year to grieve the loss of a loved one.
 In truth, there is no set amount of time for grieving.
 Each loss is unique and we all deal with it in our own ways.